setiadeepanshu01/ai-grid/README.md

 ## Contributing

-We welcome contributions to improve the Knowledge Table.
+We welcome contributions to improve the AI Grid.
 If you have any ideas, bug reports, or feature requests, please open an issue on the GitHub repository.

 ### How to Contribute: